 Before you start searching for information in Library databases, it's always worth spending some time thinking about your search terms before you begin and how these will be combined.
 This process is known as devising your search strategy.
 You can then apply this across all of the databases you use.
 This guide takes you through the key steps in conducting a thorough literature search.

-This guide is aimed at students and staff undertaking a through review of the literature, perhaps as part of a dissertation.
-There is also advice for those undertaking the literature search for a systematic review.
-While many of the examples are drawn from health, medicine and psychology, the techniques described will be relevant for resarchers across the University.
+This guide will help students and staff undertaking a thorough review of the literature, for example as part of a dissertation.
+(Go here for the systematic literature review guide).
+While many of the examples are drawn from health, medicine and psychology, the principles apply to all subjects.

 If you are undertaking a systematic literature review, or a systematic review in Health, Medicine or Clinical Psychology and need to learn more about the literature searching part we have developed a new guide which contains more detailed advice than this one.